huyuncong/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Hi!
-I am Yuncong Hu, a third-year CS PhD student at UC Berkeley.
+I am Yuncong Hu, a third-year CS Ph.D. student at UC Berkeley.
 I am advised by Raluca Ada Popa and Alessandro Chiesa.
 I'm interested in applied cryptography, decentralized systems and zero knowledge proofs.

 I received my Bachelor degree from Shanghai Jiao Tong University where I was a member of the 2013 ACM Honored Class.